Analysis of Peter Veregin's death on new website

 After the tragic explosion, Peter V. Verigin became a rocky precipice in Brilliant, B.C.
 The monument had the stature of a site for a king and in no way resembled the simple grave of their mentor Lev N. Tolstoy at Yasnaya Polyana.
 The special status, like an icon, contradicted the Doukhobor notion of equality — and this action began to enlarge the gap between the Community people and the Independents.

-Verigin's death marked the decline of the Community
+Doukhobors, Verigin's death marked the decline of the

-rise.
-Zealots, with their extremist agenda, began to
+as zealotry began to rise.
+Zealots, with their extremist

 which was not part of the Doukhobor way; some even changed

-With no central head to look after the enterprise, the
+their names.
+With no central head to look after the

-and advice from experts was not listened to.
-The Community
+from experts was not listened to.
+The Community membership

 declined sharply in the 1930s.